Mats-Agenor/MPI-x-Multiprocessing/README.md

 **Performance Comparison**

-Empirical results indicate that the `mpi4py` implementation outperforms the `multiprocessing` approach, particularly as the number of processes increases.
+Empirical results indicate that the `mpi4py` implementation outperforms the `multiprocessing` approach in certain scenarios, especially when dealing with smaller problem sizes, such as \$N = 1e6\$, and as the number of processes increases.
 This performance gain is attributed to MPI's efficient inter-process communication and its ability to operate across multiple nodes in a distributed system.
-In contrast, `multiprocessing` is confined to a single machine's resources, limiting its scalability.
+In contrast, `multiprocessing` is confined to the resources of a single machine, limiting its scalability.

-Furthermore, `mpi4py` leverages direct memory access patterns and optimized communication protocols, leading to reduced overhead and faster execution times compared to the shared-memory model of `multiprocessing`.
+However, when scaling up to larger problem sizes, like \$N = 1e9\$, the `multiprocessing` approach can become more efficient.
+This is because `multiprocessing` can leverage hyper-threading capabilities of modern CPUs, utilizing more threads than the physical cores available.
+In such cases, `multiprocessing` can exploit all logical cores provided by hyper-threading, potentially leading to better performance on a single machine.
+On the other hand, `mpi4py` is typically limited to the number of physical cores or slots allocated, which might not fully utilize hyper-threaded resources.

+Therefore, while `mpi4py` excels in distributed environments and with smaller workloads due to its efficient communication and scalability, `multiprocessing` can outperform it in large-scale computations on hyper-threaded, multi-core systems by fully utilizing all available logical cores.
+The choice between the two approaches should be guided by the specific problem size, the underlying hardware architecture, and the desired scalability.

 **Ease of Use**